-In his three-and-a-half hour Archive interview, Hugh Downs (1921-2020) discusses his 50-plus years in television.
+In his three-and-a-half-hour interview, Hugh Downs (1921-2020) discusses his 50-plus years in television.
 He talks of his career in radio and transitioning to television in the Chicago market.
-He recalls announcing for the popular children's show Kukla Fran & Ollie.
+He recalls announcing for the popular children's show Kukla, Fran & Ollie.
 He speaks of moving to New York to be the announcer for The Home Show, and talks of working as the announcer and sometimes guest on Sid Caesar's Caesar's Hour.
 Downs tells of announcing and guest-hosting for The Jack Paar Show (aka The Tonight Show) and details Paar's infamous walk out on the program in February 1960.
 He talks of hosting one of the longest-running game shows, NBC's Concentration, and fondly recalls his days as host of Today.
 He shares stories from some of his most memorable interviews, including those with Bobby Fischer, Martin Luther King, Jr., and King Hassan of Morocco.
-Downs also speaks about his work on the news show, 20/20.
+Downs also speaks about his work on the news show 20/20.
 Bill Tynan conducted the interview on October 22, 1997 in New York, NY.